-There were no collateral defaults and one payment default that was promptly cured in 2024.
+There were no collateral defaults and no payment defaults in the first three months of 2025.

-On December 21, 2021, PJM submitted a change to the credit rules to FERC.
-48 PJM proposed to replace the current credit calculation, which is largely based on a weighted average historical FTR value, with an initial margin based on a risk confidence interval from an Historical Simulation Initial Margining (HSIM) analysis model.
+On December 21, 2021, PJM submitted a change to the credit rules to FERC.52 PJM proposed to replace the current credit calculation, which is largely based on a weighted average historical FTR value, with an initial margin based on a risk confidence interval from a Historical Simulation Initial Margining (HSIM) analysis model.
 PJM's proposal included the use of a 97 percent confidence interval, meaning a 97 percent probability that the initial margin collected would cover potential default costs.

-On February 28, 2022, FERC rejected PJM's filing recommending a 97 percent confidence interval because the record did not support 97 percent.49 FERC instituted a Section 206 proceeding, but recognized that PJM could propose revisions through a Section 205 filing.
-On June 3, 2022, PJM submitted the same change to the credit rules as the December 21, 2021, filing to FERC.50 The June 3, 2022, filing included a cost benefit analysis for the proposed use of a 97 percent confidence interval compared to the use of a 99 percent confidence interval.
-The MMU objected to PJM's filing and proposed a 99 percent confidence interval, with a transition to a 100 percent confidence interval.51 On September 21, 2023, FERC directed PJM to use a 99 percent confidence level in the HSIM model.52
+On February 28, 2022, FERC rejected PJM's filing recommending a 97 percent confidence interval because the record did not support 97 percent.53 FERC instituted a Section 206 proceeding, but recognized that PJM could propose revisions through a Section 205 filing.
+On June 3, 2022, PJM submitted the same change to the credit rules as the December 21, 2021, filing to FERC.54 The June 3, 2022, filing included a cost benefit analysis for the proposed use of a 97 percent confidence interval compared to the use of a 99 percent confidence interval.
+The MMU objected to PJM's filing and proposed a 99 percent confidence interval, with a transition to a 100 percent confidence interval.55 On September 21, 2023, FERC directed PJM to use a 99 percent confidence level in the HSIM model.56

-The most fundamental point is that if costs are shifted from FTR buyers to other market participants, no logical costbenefit analysis can show that the other market participants benefit in any way.
+The most fundamental point is that if costs are shifted from FTR buyers to other market participants, no logical cost-benefit analysis can show that the other market participants benefit in any way.
 Under the current default rules, the cost of default is socialized to all market participants, not just those participating in the FTR market.
 The 99 percent confidence interval places more of the risk where it belongs, on the FTR market participants that are engaged in the risky behavior, than the 97 percent confidence interval.
-The goal of internalizing as much of the risk to the FTR participants as possible, where it belongs, could be more directly addressed either by using 100 percent or by directly
+The goal of internalizing as much of the risk to the FTR participants as possible, where it belongs, could be more directly addressed either by using 100 percent or by directly assigning the risk to those in the FTR market rather than all market participants.